dotansimha/graphql-code-generator/docs/plugins/typescript-resolvers.md

 This behavior might fit well with how your resolvers look like but in some cases you want to tweak it a bit.

+## Intergration with Apollo-Server

+If you are using Apollo Server with TypeScript, note that you need to set `useIndexSignature: true` in your config, in order to add a compatible index signature ([more info](https://github.com/dotansimha/graphql-code-generator/issues/1133#issuecomment-456812621)).

 ## Plugin Customization

 The generated resolver's signature type can be overridden or modified by taking advantage of the generic deceleration feature.